jimmys/numeruby/README.md

 ## Development Status

 Works, passes all my tests.

-Not yet packaged as a gem but you can just take numerous.rb and put it into your RUBYLIB path somewhere and it should work.
+Packaged as a gem under the name "numerousapp" on rubygems.org

 ## Getting started